 Although University is a higher education level than sixth form or college it doesn’t mean that you have to try to sound smarter than you are.
 Admission tutors want to read about you and who you really are as a person, so don’t try to silence that.
 Attempting to sound smarter like, using bigger words or a thesaurus may not work.
 Sometimes the best words to use are the simplest, and natural.
 Try not to over complicate your statement as this will show when someone is reading it.

 Never copy a personal statement from online, whether it is a full text or a sentence.
-Some universities can check whether words in your statement were used elsewhere and if this comes up you won’t be accepted and many will also use a plagiarism checker, too.
+Some universities can check whether words in your personal statement were used elsewhere and if this comes up you won’t be accepted, and many will also use a plagiarism checker, too.
 Also, similar to above, it won’t be catered to your application or represent who you are.
 It also could be poorly written or set out incorrectly.
-If you do have any questions it is best to speak to your personal tutor, career adviser or teachers.
+If you do have any questions, it is best to speak to your tutor, career adviser or teachers.

 When writing your personal statement and once you get into the flow of writing about all of the good things about yourself it can be easy to go off topic.
 Try to cut yourself away from doing this, or reflect back on your work often to see if it is happening to you.
 Talking about irrelevant work experience, projects or subjects will only show the university that you either a) don’t understand how to write the statement b) have no relevant things to discuss c) that you don’t check your work.
 Which are all negative points.